Xstar97TheNoob/docs/docs/platforms/scale/apps-and-services/apps/cert-manager/cert-manager-how-to-guide/index.md

 ## Cloudflare DNS-Provider

-You can setup multiple domains with a single cert-manager app, all you have to do is either add the global API key (not recommended) or create multiple ACME Issuer for each domain if you created an API token, a guide [here](/docs/platforms/scale/networking/adding-letsencrypt-certificates/index.md#cloudflare).
+You can setup multiple domains with a single cert-manager app, all you have to do is either add the global API key (not recommended) or create multiple ACME Issuer for each domain with a custom API token for each, a guide [here](/docs/misc/networking/cloudflare/api-token.md).

 - Give it a decent and recognizable name.
 - Select the correct provider, for example `Cloudflare`.